Thermal cycling -- evidence for a generalized tunneling model and a tool to distinguish noise sources in quantum circuits: Supplementary Materials

 \subsection{CONVERGENCE OF THE EXTRAPOLATION RESULTS}

-In the main section, we presented the key results regarding the number of $\tau$ TLSs that experienced a change in their excitation energy beyond a specific value referred to as $\Delta E$.
-We also provided a detailed explanation of the extrapolation process.
+In the main part we present the key results regarding the number of $\tau$-TLSs that experienced a change in their excitation energy beyond a specific value referred to as $\Delta E$.
+We also provide a detailed explanation of the extrapolation process.
 Fig \ref{Fig:extrapolation_12_to_60_de_01} illustrates the results of the extrapolation for increasing sample sizes until convergence is reached.